phredreeq/linux-security-fundamentals/README.md

 ### Why Real-Time Log Forwarding to Splunk Matters

 Attackers delete local logs to cover tracks.
-If logs are forwarded to Splunk in real time — deleting local logs is useless.
+If logs are forwarded to Splunk in real time, deleting local logs is useless.
 Splunk already has every event.
 This is why Day 13 pfSense log forwarding is critical.